A’ja Wilson’s single-season WNBA scoring mark might not last long

 Wilson has increased her range.
 In addition to having a consistent 15-foot jump shot, she now hits 3-pointers at nearly a 34% rate.

-Here’s a look in alphabetical order at who could top Wilson’s single-season total point mark next year:
+Here’s a look in alphabetical order at who could top Wilson’s single-season total points mark next year:

 CAITLIN CLARK